uFaelyn/SevenDeadlyWinds/README.md

-- 👋 Hi, I’m @SevenDeadlyWinds
-- 👀 I’m interested in Games and coding
+- My name is Faelyn
+- 17 years old as of 10/17/23
+- CompTIA ITF+ certified
-- 🌱 I’m currently learning Python
+- Learning Python
-- 📫 How to reach me: On my discord (Fae#0409)
+- My discord is faelyn.olayu